ogdmerlin/AWS-Cloud-Projects/Cafe-Website-With-S3/README.md

 <img src="Media/versioned_changed_task7.png" alt="Versioning Enabled on Destination Bucket"/>

-[!TIP]
-Confirm that the new object was replicated to your destination `og-cafe-2` bucket.
+**Note:**  Confirm that the new object was replicated to your destination `og-cafe-2` bucket.
 You might need to reload the browser tab.

 <img src="Media/replicated_destination.png" alt="Upload New Version" />